Tomáš Souček

-Tomáš Souček (/cs/; born 27 February 1995) is a Czech professional footballer who plays as a midfielder for club West Ham United and captains the Czech Republic national team.
+Tomáš Souček (/cs/; born 27 February 1995) is a Czech professional footballer who plays as a midfielder for club West Ham United and the Czech Republic national team.

 Club career

 Slavia Prague

 Souček joined Slavia Prague's youth team at 10 years old, after joining from hometown club Slovan Havlíčkův Brod.
 Slovan Havlíčkův Brod subsequently netted £1.5 million following Souček's transfer to West Ham United in 2020, covering their running costs for the next ten years.
 He had trials with two-second-tier clubs, Frýdek-Místek and Vlašim, but they did not want to sign him.
 Viktoria Žižkov’s manager, Jindřich Trpišovský, watched Souček play and was not convinced of his ability but was persuaded to take him on a loan costing nothing to the club.

 Souček made his league debut on 8 March 2015 in Viktoria Žižkov's 1–2 Czech National Football League home loss against FC Fastav Zlín.
 After returning to Slavia, he scored his first league goal on 16 August 2015 in Slavia Prague's 4–0 home win against FC Vysočina Jihlava.

 Souček broke into the Slavia Prague first team in 2015 and played 29 out of 30 league matches in the 2015–16 Czech First League for them.
 However, in the 2016–17 season, his position in the first team was lost due to the arrival of Michael Ngadeu-Ngadjui and Souček played only 93 minutes in three months between September and December 2016.
 He went on loan to Slovan Liberec during the winter transfer window, reuniting with former manager Trpišovský, who later managed Souček at Slavia Prague, following his appointment in December 2017.

 On 9 May 2018, he played as Slavia Prague won the 2017–18 Czech Cup final against Jablonec.

 In the 2018–19 season, he won the domestic double with Slavia Prague and was awarded the Czech First League Player of the Year award.
 On 17 June 2019, Souček extended his contract with Slavia Prague until 2024.